Tecwyn Roberts: Goddard Space Flight Center

 In July 1964, Roberts became Technical Assistant to the Deputy Assistant Director of Tracking and Data systems at Goddard Space Flight Center, and chief of the Manned Flight Engineering Division.
 This put Roberts in charge of NASA's Manned Space Flight Network, a set of tracking stations built to support the American space efforts of Mercury, Gemini, Apollo and Skylab.
-There were two other space communication networks at this time, the Spacecraft Tracking and Data Acquisition Network (STADAN) for tracking unmanned satellites in low Earth orbit, and the Deep Space Network (DSN) for tracking more distant unmanned missions.
+There were two other space communication networks at this time, the Spacecraft Tracking and Data Acquisition Network (STADAN) for tracking unmanned satellites in low Earth orbit, and the Deep Space Network (DSN) for tracking more distant uncrewed missions.

 In 1964, Dr. Robert R. Gilruth, director of the Manned Space Center (left) presented a $1,000 cash award and certificate to Tecwyn Roberts (center), flanked by Roberts' wife Doris.

 Also in summer 1964, he was honoured by Gilruth with the NASA Special Service Award for his contribution to the manned space flight program in the area of flight operations.
 The award was primarily for his determining the technical requirements of the Manned Spaceflight Control Center.

 Apollo Road – The road to Honeysuckle Creek.

 Roberts became chief of the Manned Flight Support Division at the Goddard Space Flight Center during the Apollo program in 1965.
 To support the Apollo program, Goddard commissioned three 85 ft antennas that would be equally spaced around the world.
 These were in Madrid (Spain), Goldstone in California (USA) and at Honeysuckle Creek in Australia.
 Roberts was present when the Honeysuckle Creek Tracking Station was opened by Australian Prime Minister Harold Holt on 17 March 1967.

 Later in 1967, Roberts became Chief of the Network Engineering Division, which he headed during the first landing on the Moon.
 In 1969, he received the NASA Exceptional Service Medal for his work in support of the Apollo 8 flight.
 In 1972, Roberts became Director of Networks at the Goddard Space Flight Center, a position he still held by the time of the Apollo–Soyuz Test Project in July 1975.
 His chief responsibility in this role was to ensure that contact was maintained between the orbiting US and Soviet spacecraft.
 This was to be his last direct involvement with NASA's manned space flights.

 In 1976, Roberts and Robert S. Cooper, the Director of the Goddard Space Flight Center, were elected Fellows of the American Astronautical Society.